 Non-metallic minerals, manufacture of cement, lime and plaster, glass and glass products.
 A 13 % increase in the period.

+So how do the different industry segments compare on the overall?
 Well, it’s a mixed picture.
 Some segments, like oil and gas extraction and processing as well non-metallic minerals have seen an increase in their emissions for the 20 largest sites.
 On the other hand, power and heat as well as steel and ferro-alloys have reduced emissions for the 20 largest sites.

 What we don’t know is whether these changes are due to changes in output, processes or a combination, and whether the changes are permanent or temporary.
 In particular, we’re quite wary of thinking that changes in 2020 and 2021 are permanent given COVIDs impact on society.